jasp-stats/jasp-desktop/Resources/Help/analyses/equivalencebayesianindependentsamplesttest.md

 #### Equivalence Bayesian Independent Samples T-Test
 - The first column contains the dependent variable.
 - Model Comparison:
-  - $\delta$ $\in$ I vs. H1: Bayes factor to quantify evidence for the interval-null hypothesis to the unconstrained alternative hypothesis.
+  - &delta; &in; I vs. H<sub>1</sub>: Bayes factor to quantify evidence for the interval-null hypothesis to the unconstrained alternative hypothesis.
-  - $\delta$ $\notin$ I vs. H1: Bayes factor to quantify evidence for the hypothesis that the effect size is outside the interval-null to the unconstrained alternative hypothesis.
+  - &delta; &notin; I vs. H<sub>1</sub>: Bayes factor to quantify evidence for the hypothesis that the effect size is outside the interval-null to the unconstrained alternative hypothesis.
-  - $\delta$ $\in$ I vs. $\delta$ $\notin$ I: Bayes factor to quantify evidence for the interval-null hypothesis to the hypothesis that the effect size falls outside the interval-null.
+  - &delta; &in; I vs. &delta; &notin; I: Bayes factor to quantify evidence for the interval-null hypothesis to the hypothesis that the effect size falls outside the interval-null.
-  - $\delta$ $\notin$ I vs. $\delta$ $\in$ I: Bayes factor to quantify evidence for the hypothesis that the effect size falls outside the interval-null to the interval-null hypothesis.
+  - &delta; &notin; I vs. &delta; &in; I: Bayes factor to quantify evidence for the hypothesis that the effect size falls outside the interval-null to the interval-null hypothesis.
 - BF: The Bayes factor.
 - error %: The error of the numerical integration used for the computation of the Bayes factor.